Tamilan Kalaikoodam Private Limited has withdrawn its written writ petition filed in the Madras High Court against TRAI, MIB, and Bharti Telemedia.

 The court pointed out that the matter in issue in the writ petition is a private dispute between the broadcaster and Bharti Telemedia and it has not been shown as to how TRAI and MIB were expected to resolve the same.
 Learned counsel for the broadcaster following the court’s note asked for the permission of the court to withdraw the petition and made an endorsement to that effect.

-Airtel Digital TV had disconnected the signals of Tamilan TV on its platforms from April 2 having issued disconnection notice 15 days back.
+Airtel Digital TV had disconnected the signals of Tamilan TV on its platforms from April 2 had issued a disconnection notice 15 days back.

 Taking note of the counsel’s reply the court dismissed the writ petition as withdrawn.
 Tamilan TV’s counsel submitted that the dismissal of the writ petition ought not to be construed by the DTH operator as precluding the broadcaster from agitating its rights before the competent forum.